 In immunocompetent patients, infection is typically asymptomatic and self-limited.

-In immunocompromised patients, Cryptococcus may disseminate to many sites, commonly to the brain and meninges, and to the skin.
+In patients who are immunocompromised, Cryptococcus may disseminate to many sites, commonly to the brain and meninges, and to the skin.

-Diagnose using culture, staining, and/or serum and CSF testing for cryptococcal antigen.
+Diagnose using culture, staining, and/or serum and cerebrospinal fluid testing for cryptococcal antigen.

 For localized pulmonary disease, use fluconazole.

-For meningitis or other severe infection, use amphotericin B with or without flucytosine, followed by fluconazole.
+For meningitis or other severe infection, use liposomal amphotericin B with flucytosine, followed by fluconazole.